alpacaxander/omniglobe_update_suite/README.md

 ### Run

-Right click webscrape_wrapper.ps1 and select "run with PowerShell".
+ - Right click webscrape_wrapper.ps1 and select "run with PowerShell".
-The powershell window that opens can be closed.
+ - The powershell window that opens can be closed.

-Open any web browser and go to localhost:5800 to confirm it is working.
+ - Open any web browser and go to localhost:5800 to confirm it is working.

 ### Debugging

 On the windows toolbar, hidden icons, right click docker and select Restart.
 Even if this does not solve the issue it is important to do this while debugging.
 It is common for a container to "reserve" or otherwise restrict your container from using certain important resources.
+Other issues can continuously cause this issue, so restart often while debugging.

 Especially if you shared drives with a new accout, make sure that account has permisions to all the folders and files mentioned.
-To do this Right click on C:\RT_Contents\.
+ - Right click on C:\RT_Contents\.
-Click "Give access to".
+ - Click "Give access to".
-Select the username you created.
+ - Select the username you created.
-Select "Yes, share the items."
+ - Select "Yes, share the items."